Roku (NASDAQ:ROKU) Price Target Cut to $360.00

-Roku (NASDAQ:ROKU) had its price objective decreased by analysts at Truist from $390.00 to $360.00 in a research note issued to investors on Wednesday, The Fly reports.
-The brokerage presently has a “buy” rating on the stock.
-Truist’s price target would suggest a potential upside of 52.64% from the company’s previous close.
+Roku (NASDAQ:ROKU) had its price objective trimmed by Truist Securities from $390.00 to $360.00 in a research note released on Wednesday morning, Price Targets.com reports.
+The brokerage currently has a buy rating on the stock.

-In related news, VP Scott A. Rosenberg sold 5,358 shares of the company’s stock in a transaction on Thursday, September 2nd.
-The shares were sold at an average price of $358.02, for a total transaction of $1,918,271.16.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, SVP Stephen H. Kay sold 1,325 shares of the company’s stock in a transaction on Tuesday, November 16th.
-The shares were sold at an average price of $272.03, for a total transaction of $360,439.75.
+In other Roku news, VP Scott A. Rosenberg sold 5,358 shares of the firm’s stock in a transaction that occurred on Thursday, September 2nd.
+The shares were sold at an average price of $358.02, for a total value of $1,918,271.16.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Anthony J. Wood sold 85,000 shares of the firm’s stock in a transaction that occurred on Wednesday, September 1st.
+The shares were sold at an average price of $368.40, for a total transaction of $31,314,000.00.
+Following the completion of the transaction, the chief executive officer now directly owns 45,000 shares of the company’s stock, valued at approximately $16,578,000.
 The disclosure for this sale can be found here.
-Insiders sold a total of 516,992 shares of company stock valued at $165,191,940 in the last ninety days.
-15.32% of the stock is owned by corporate insiders.
+Insiders have sold a total of 516,992 shares of company stock valued at $165,191,940 in the last ninety days.
+15.32% of the stock is currently owned by corporate insiders.

-A number of large investors have recently bought and sold shares of the stock.
-Bank of New York Mellon Corp raised its holdings in Roku by 4.0% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 461,143 shares of the company’s stock worth $144,501,000 after purchasing an additional 17,807 shares in the last quarter.
-National Pension Service raised its holdings in Roku by 7.7% in the 3rd quarter.
-National Pension Service now owns 175,064 shares of the company’s stock worth $54,856,000 after purchasing an additional 12,576 shares in the last quarter.
-Schonfeld Strategic Advisors LLC raised its holdings in Roku by 53.8% in the 3rd quarter.
-Schonfeld Strategic Advisors LLC now owns 8,600 shares of the company’s stock worth $2,695,000 after purchasing an additional 3,009 shares in the last quarter.
-Captrust Financial Advisors raised its holdings in Roku by 107.5% in the 3rd quarter.
-Captrust Financial Advisors now owns 4,084 shares of the company’s stock worth $1,280,000 after purchasing an additional 2,116 shares in the last quarter.
-Finally, Headinvest LLC raised its holdings in Roku by 11.8% in the 3rd quarter.
-Headinvest LLC now owns 673 shares of the company’s stock worth $211,000 after purchasing an additional 71 shares in the last quarter.
-Institutional investors own 62.12% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Credit Agricole S A raised its holdings in shares of Roku by 48.3% in the 2nd quarter.
+Credit Agricole S A now owns 86 shares of the company’s stock valued at $40,000 after purchasing an additional 28 shares in the last quarter.
+Parkside Financial Bank & Trust raised its holdings in shares of Roku by 237.0% in the 3rd quarter.
+Parkside Financial Bank & Trust now owns 91 shares of the company’s stock valued at $28,000 after purchasing an additional 64 shares in the last quarter.
+Selective Wealth Management Inc. acquired a new stake in shares of Roku in the 2nd quarter valued at $46,000.
+Bessemer Group Inc. acquired a new stake in Roku during the 2nd quarter worth $46,000.
+Finally, Total Clarity Wealth Management Inc. acquired a new stake in Roku during the 3rd quarter worth $32,000.
+Institutional investors and hedge funds own 62.12% of the company’s stock.

 Roku Company Profile